 12. COACHING

-Chaperones, coaches, advisors, parents, and other support personnel that are not a part of the Race Committee shall not go afloat in the sailing area. .
+Chaperones, coaches, advisors, parents, and other support personnel that are not a part of the Race Committee shall not go afloat in the sailing area.
 The penalty for failing to comply with this requirement may be the disqualification of any team associated with the infringing support personnel.
 In accordance with ISSA PR 8. (a) – “A competitor may receive coaching, assistance, equipment, or sustenance only while on the dock.”
 If a floating crew change platform is used, it is considered an extension of “the dock”.

 13.OFFICIAL NOTICE FOR ALL SEISA MALLORY ELIMS PARTICIPANTS: